- 1 What makes autumn in New England so extraordinary?

 Fun Fact: Lyman Orchards is the 12th-oldest family-owned business in the United States, and it is a member of the Connecticut Freedom Trail.
 In 1986, the Lyman Homestead was listed on the National Register of Historic Places.

-Fall is a great time to visit Providence, Rhode Island, because of the beautiful foliage and cool temperatures.
+After all of the excellent summer activities in Rhode Island, Fall is a great time to visit Providence because of the beautiful foliage and cool temperatures.
 With several colleges in town, there are some stunning campuses to walk through and enjoy the changing leaves every autumn.

 The biggest event of the season is the Jack-O-Lantern Spectacular in the Roger Williams Park Zoo.
 More than 5,000 carved pumpkins light up the sky every night on the Zoo’s Wetlands Trail during the Halloween season, with music and special effects to tell each year’s story.
 It takes about 45 minutes to fully experience Rhode Island’s most giant pumpkin Spectacular.